 If you want to keep your dog from licking you or your guests, you can train them to do something else.
 You can teach the command off or show your dog another greeting like touch.
 (The dog would touch his nose to your hand).
 High five, shake or paw is also a good one to use to distract a dog who wants to lick.

 There may be situations where you need your dog not to lick someone.
 Therapy dogs are a great example.
-When visiting sick patients in the hospital you don’t want them licking.
+When visiting sick patients in the hospital you don’t want them licking (especially not excessively).
 While doggie kisses are generally safe for healthy folks, saliva does contain bacteria which can be risky for folks who already have compromised immune systems or are recovering from surgery.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.